Varicose Vein Varithena: How the Foam Treatment Works

 Beyond the cosmetic benefits, Varithena is excellent for relieving the uncomfortable symptoms that often come with varicose veins.
 Many people experience a significant reduction in heaviness, achiness, swelling, throbbing, and itching in their legs after just one treatment.
 Because Varithena closes the problem vein, it addresses the underlying cause of your discomfort.
 This allows you to get back to your favorite activities without being held back by painful or tired legs.
 This lasting relief is one of the most rewarding outcomes for our patients dealing with chronic venous insufficiency.

-How effective is Varithena?
+Just How Effective is Varithena?

 You can feel confident choosing Varithena, as it has a proven track record of success.
 It’s designed to be a long-term solution, not a temporary fix.
 In clinical studies, the results were so effective that only 3.4% of patients needed to have the same vein treated again after their initial session.
 This high success rate means you are investing in a procedure that provides significant and lasting relief from both the symptoms and appearance of varicose veins.
 Hearing from others who have had the treatment can also be reassuring, and we invite you to read our patient testimonials.